As the saying goes, “Don’t train until you get it right; train until you can’t get it wrong.”

-Ropes and knots training is great.
-There are thousands of knots and just as many ways to use them.
-Learning to tie them is only half of the battle.
-Applying them practically on the fireground, under stress and with bulky fire gloves on is the other half.
+Ropes and knots training is essential for firefighters.
+There are thousands of knots—and just as many ways to use them.
+Learning to tie them is only half the battle.
+The other half is applying them effectively on the fireground—under stress, wearing bulky gloves, and often in challenging conditions.

-This is why so many recruit schools and academies require probationary firefighters to carry around short sections of rope.
-It's a rite of passage to be singled out by an instructor at random and told to tie a specific knot.
-The ability to do so might be the difference between push-ups or a 10 minute break.
+That’s why so many recruit schools and academies require probationary firefighters to carry short sections of rope at all times.
+It’s a rite of passage.
+Instructors will randomly call on recruits to tie a specific knot—and their ability to do so might mean the difference between push-ups or a 10-minute break.

-When a firefighter working on a roof calls for certain tools to be hauled up to him, there are correct ways and incorrect ways to tie the tools to the rope.
+When a firefighter working on a roof calls for tools to be hauled up, there are right ways—and wrong ways—to tie those tools to the rope.
+Mastering these knots can make all the difference in safety and efficiency.

 Add comment